CSCI-442-Mines/CSCI-442-Mines.github.io/src/student-environment.md

 the following methods:

 1. (Recommended) Open VS Code and select `File > Open Folder...`: ![Open folder dropdown](./student-environment/vscode-open-folder-dropdown.png)
    Then, navigate to the directory where you extracted the course dev container.
+You should see VS Code switch to the directory you selected.
-2. Right-click on the directory and select `Open with Code` (This may not be available on all systems).
+2. Right-click on the directory and select `Open with Code`.
+You should see VS Code open with the directory loaded in the window.
+Note that this option may not be available on all systems.
 3. Run `code PATH_TO_DIRECTORY` in your system's terminal (Where `PATH_TO_DIRECTORY` is the actual path to the directory).
+You should see VS Code open with the directory loaded in the window.

 Now that you have the directory open in VS Code, you should see a popup notification, typically on the bottom right of the window, that says `Reopen in Container`: